How do I maintain a healthy diet in pregnancy?

 How much weight should I gain during pregnancy?

-The answer to this common question depends primarily on what your Body Mass Index (BMI) is at the start of pregnancy.
-Your BMI is your weight (kg) divided by height-squared (m2).
+This is a loaded question but there is some important guidance on how much weight gain to aim for.
+It depends primarily on what your Body Mass Index (BMI) is at the start of pregnancy.
 A normal BMI is 18.5-25 kg/m2.
 It is not a perfect measurement but it is the one used most commonly worldwide.

 In general, women with a higher BMI at conception should not gain as much weight during pregnancy as those who are underweight: